AnotherKamila/kamila.is/teaching/how-routers-work/index.md

    In this case, the routing table is static and is filled out by the firmware according to the settings.
 * In a small company router, there might be a direct network such as 10.0.0.0/24, a remote office in 10.0.1.0/24 via a VPN server, and a default route from the ISP.
    The default route and the direct route would also be filled out from the settings (by its OS), and the route to the remote office would be added by the VPN software.
 * In an ISP's router, there might be a few routes for connections to other ISPs and no default route.
-In this case, the control plane would keep an extended version of the table (the routing information base, or RIB) with extra info such as costs or multiple paths, and it would compute the routing table from that.
+In this case, the control plane would keep an extended version of the routing table (the routing information base, or RIB) with extra info such as costs or multiple paths, and it would compute the routing table from that.
 The RIB would be filled using some control-plane protocol such as BGP.
 * In a software-defined networking exercise, it would be filled by the controller script that reads the network topology from the simulator and does something reasonable with it :-)

 ### L2.5 / ARP table